UMKC-MCOM/framework/readme.md

 - How do we decide how systems should function (directory, news, etc)?
 - How to simplify the CMS User Experience?
 - What to limit for the average CMS User?
+[Web Governance Discussion](d13)
   - Establish permission levels
   - Establish workflows
 - How to leverage external systems?